We arrived in Paris on January 12th. It was a good flight; even our dog Toby made it without incident.

 Our destination was Normandy and a tour of the D-Day beaches.
 On the way, we stopped at Giverny to see Monet's gardens.
 We toured the house, strolled through the grounds, and Lauren spent time in the gift shop picking out gifts for her mom and dad.

-Lauren liked the house and the gardens, and she decided that she could live there.
+Lauren liked the house and the gardens and decided she could live there.

 We arrived at our first destination, a chateau near Bayeux, in the late afternoon.
 Chateau Vouilly is a beautiful chateau with extensive grounds for our traveling partners to run around on.
-The American army's press camp was housed in this chateau from June 10 to August 10, 1944, during the Normandy invasion.
+During the Normandy invasion, the American army's press camp was housed in this chateau from June 10 to August 10, 1944.

 Our suite was comfortable, and we all thought it was cool that this chateau had a moat.
 Lauren liked it and decided that she could live there.